Hamel

 Visual System

-The projection of timelessness was foundational, with the ability to support evolution over the years.
-Traditional French wineries continue to deliver to the same organic system as they did over 100 years ago.
-Similarly, we designed the Hamel brand to thrive for many decades into the future, building on a more contemporary look and feel that can translate successfully across new and emerging media formats.
+The projection of timelessness is foundational.
+Most traditional wineries continue to communicate their values using the same organic system as they did over 100 years ago.
+Similarly, we designed the Hamel brand to thrive for many decades into the future, built on a contemporary look and feel that is capable of translating successfully into any digital or emerging media format.

 Logo